Search for light long-lived particles in $pp$ collisions at $\sqrt{s}=13$ TeV using displaced vertices in the ATLAS inner detector

-The distributions of $\mathrm{BDT}_{j_0} \times \mathrm{BDT}_{j_1}$ for the observed data and the background prediction after the fit to data in the six SRs are shown in Figure~\ref{fig:SRPlot}.
+The distributions of $\mathrm{BDT}_{j_0} \times \mathrm{BDT}_{j_1}$ for the observed data and the background prediction after the background-only fit to data in the six SRs are shown in Figure~\ref{fig:SRPlot}.
 No significant deviation from the SM expectation is observed.
 The absence of a data excess is translated into exclusion limits at 95\% confidence level (CL) on $\textrm{BR}(H \rightarrow ss \rightarrow 4b)$, $\sigma(qq \rightarrow Va)$, and $\textrm{BR}(t \rightarrow aq)$.
 The CLs prescription~\cite{Read:2002hq} is used to compute the limits using asymptotic formulae for the profile likelihood ratio~\cite{Cowan:2010js}.
+The signal yields at different lifetimes are computed by reweighting the exponential LLP decay distributions from the generated values to each target lifetime, following the procedure described in Ref.~\cite{EXOT-2018-57}.
 The expected and observed exclusion limits are shown in Figure~\ref{fig:limits}.
+A comparison of the observed exclusion limits for light and heavy-flavor quark final states can be found in the Supplemental Material for $H \rightarrow ss \rightarrow 4q$, as well as an interpretation of the limits on $\sigma(qq \rightarrow Va)$ in terms of the Wilson coefficients $C_{\tilde{W}}$ and $C_{\tilde{G}}$ parameterizing the effective $aVV$ and $agg$ vertices~\cite{Brivio_2017}.
 For the Higgs portal benchmark, the limits set by this search are considerably stronger than previous ATLAS results~\cite{EXOT-2018-57} using the same dataset, with improvements by as much as a factor of 20 for $m_s = 55$~\GeV and $c\tau_s < 10$~mm.
 These improvements are driven by the updated large-impact parameter track reconstruction, the addition of the 1-lepton and VBF search regions, and the inclusion of $n_{\mathrm{DV}} = 1$ signal regions.
 In particular, the VBF enriched region contributes a similar level of sensitivity as the other two search regions despite having a considerably smaller integrated luminosity.

 \FloatBarrier